Esperanto orthography: Other scripts

 The Shavian alphabet, which was designed for English, was modified for use with Esperanto by John Wesley Starling.
 Though not widely used, at least one booklet has been published with sample Shavian texts.
 Not all letters are equivalent to their English values, and special forms of the letters n and s have been added for the accusative case ending and verbal inflections; the grammatical endings and the words la 'the', aŭ 'or' and kaj 'and' are written as ligatures.

 The vowels necessarily differ from English.
 Esperanto a e i o u take the letters for English /æ ɛ ɪ ə ɒ/, with more regard to graphic symmetry than phonetic faithfulness in the cases of o and u.
 C takes the letter for /θ/, the Castilian value of c before e and i, and ĥ that for /ŋ/, the inverse of the letter for /h/.
 The most divergent letters are those for m and n, which are /ʊ uː/ in English, but which are graphically better suited to be distinct letters than English Shavian /m n/.

 The US television series Resident Alien uses an invented script that does not distinguish u and v, and ignores diacritics, to transcribe Esperanto as the alien language.
 It is written right to left.

 The Cyrillic script has also been adapted to write Esperanto.

-The 2017 Japanese-language visual novel The Expression Amrilato and its 2021 sequel Distant Memoraĵo feature a language named Juliamo which is actually Esperanto in a modified Latin alphabet.
+The 2017 Japanese-language visual novel The Expression Amrilato and its 2021 sequel Distant Memoraĵo feature a language named Juliamo that is actually Esperanto in a modified Latin alphabet.